SRD-Archive/srd-archive/Heroic Cairn/Heroic Cairn.md

 You are the Fighter, the Mercenary, the Barbarian, the Gladiator, The Knight.
 You are the master of the arts of combat and warfare.

-**Fighter:** You are skilled in combat.
-Your weapons deal the next highest damage dice, so for example, a dagger does d8 for you.
+**Fighter:** Fighters can come from many backgrounds, but for all, their familiarity with combat helps you sieze opertnity on the battlefield.
+You score critical hits on a 16 through 20.

 **Mercenary:** You have a contact you can turn to in almost every city.
 They aren’t always happy to see you, though.
 Men blindly follow you in battle (they always pass morale saves).
+If you are attacking a target with others, you grant a +2 instead of a +1 to the damage.

 **Barbarian:** Your place is in the wilderness, you despise civilization and fear magic.
 You drink blood like ale, regain 1d3 HP when you kill or CD an enemy.
 Your battle rage is so strong that you can harm creatures immune to mundane damage.

-**Gladiator:** Your favorite weapon is an extension of you (your attacks are enhanced).
+**Gladiator:** Your favored weapon is an extension of youself, and deals the next highest damage dice.
+For example, if it was a dagger it would do d8.
 You are a trained merciless killer.
 Your reputation is not always serving you and your former master is probably looking for you.

 **Knight:** Your rank gives you credibility with the nobles.
 The peasantry will generally follow you into dangerous situations without